NVTI Class Resources

 Military Officers Association of America (MOAA)

-The nation's largest and most influential association of military officers.
-Represent the interests of military officers and their families at every stage of their careers
+The Military Officers Association of America is the nation's largest and most influential association of military officers.
+Represent the interests of military officers and their families at every stage of their careers.

 Military Civilian Occupation Translator

-Employers can use the translator to identify which military occupations (including Military Occupation Specialty, or MOS and MOC codes) best match their civilian job openings on the basis of education, training, skills, and experience.
+Employers can use the Military Civilian Occupation Translator to identify which military occupations (including Military Occupation Specialty, or MOS and MOC codes) best match their civilian job openings on the basis of education, training, skills, and experience.

 My Next Move for Veterans

 My Next Move for Veterans is sponsored by the U.S. Department of Labor, Employment & Training Administration, and developed by the National Center for O*NET Development.

 National Veterans’ Technical Assistance Center (NVTAC)